kabute/panadero/README.md

 # Panaderno Chema
-Panadero Chema is a simplistic Python project creation tool that guarantees that you have a defined structure (and testing!).
+Panadero Chema is a opinionated and simplistic Python project creation tool that guarantees that you have a defined structure (and testing!).

 There are many Python Cookie cutters... but this is mine ¯\\_(ツ)_/¯